 Prolonged exposure to UV rays is not just harmful to the skin, but also to the eyes.
-Over time it can cause various forms of eye disease and accelerated aging of the tissue surrounding the eyes.

 Current lenses that block UV only up to 380 nm or less create a significant gap in protection.
 The irradiance between 380 and 400 nm is much more intense, and represents up to 40% of the total amount of solar UV irradiance.